cyrneko/ublue-custom/README.md

 and one non-copr repo:
 - https://tailscale.com / https://pkgs.tailscale.com/stable/fedora/tailscale.repo

+## Configuration

+This image will automatically include my `dunst`, `waybar`, and `fuzzel` configurations.
+If you do not want those, fork the repo and comment the relevant block out.

-Because Niri currently also doesn't support system-wide configuration, I cannot yet include a Niri Configuration into the image.
+Because Niri currently doesn't support system-wide configuration, I cannot yet include a Niri Configuration into the image.
 Please pull it manually and move it to `$HOME/.config/niri` instead:

 ```bash
 git clone --depth 1 https://codeberg.org/cyrneko/dotfiles -b main